 The outflow did not spread evenly across multiple exchanges.
 Instead, blockchain data shows the movement concentrated mainly on one platform.
 This concentration changed how analysts interpret the signal.

-Bitfinex recorded the largest share of the Bitcoin outflow.
-Exchange reserves dropped from 431,767 BTC to 407,140 BTC within a short period.
-That decline represents an outflow of about 24,627 BTC.
+Bitfinex recorded the largest share of recent Bitcoin outflows, with exchange reserves dropping from 431,767 BTC to 407,140 BTC within a short period.
+The decline represents a movement of roughly 24,627 BTC from the exchange.

-Blockchain data shows that 23,588 BTC moved in a single transaction to a newly created wallet address.
+Blockchain data shows that 23,588 BTC of this total moved in a single transaction to a newly created wallet address.